dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 it is a legacy feature and discouraged.

 A unique tag is generated for each library based on its path and filename.
-Naming libraries overrides their intrinsic URI, actually making it harder for tools to physically find the main library file.
+Naming libraries overrides their intrinsic URI, which can actually make it harder for tools to physically find the main library file you're referring to.

 To indicate a specific library, the preferred, modern syntax is to use a URI string that points directly to the library file.